-In November 2007, drug maker Merck & Co. announced it would pay $4.85 billion to resolve claims that its anti-inflammatory medication Vioxx caused heart attacks and strokes (including sudden cardiac death).
-The Vioxx settlement remains the largest pharmaceutical settlement in history.
+In Nov.
+2007, drugmaker Merck & Co. announced it would pay $4.85 billion to resolve claims that anti-inflammatory medication, Vioxx, caused heart attacks, strokes and even death.

-Vioxx was approved under the FDA’s 6-month priority review, as opposed to the standard 10-month review process most medications are put through.
-The agency granted Merck a priority review for Vioxx because the painkiller had the potential to provide a significant therapeutic advantage over existing approved NSAIDs because it had fewer gastrointestinal side effects, including bleeding.
-Drugs under priority review must still meet rigorous standards for safety, efficacy, and quality as all drugs submitted for FDA approval.
+Vioxx was approved under the FDA’s six-month priority review instead of the standard 10-month review process.
+The agency granted Merck a priority review for Vioxx because the painkiller could provide a significant therapeutic advantage over existing approved NSAIDs.

 In June 2000, Merck conducted a study called VIGOR (Vioxx Gastrointestinal Outcomes Research) to study its effects on the gastrointestinal tract.
 NSAIDs can cause ulcers and other GI problems by interfering with the stomach’s ability to protect itself from gastric acids.